California Psalms

 Live, poet, in the company of stones unbridled by the rules of household

-reasoning — their pride upholds a lasting respect for things that you yourself
+reasoning — their pride permits not forgetting respect for what you yourself

 possess.
-On a wild shore, it isn’t hard to build an enviable rock collection, but,
+On a wild shore, it’s not hard to build an enviable rock collection, but,

 upraising his granite tower.
 Granite monologue, made